trzy/Supermodel/Docs/README.txt

 Saves/ directory, which must exist beforehand.
 If you extracted the Supermodel ZIP file correctly, it will have been created automatically.

+If a Model 3 co-processor (ie. sound board, DSB, drive board) is disabled when a save state is taken, it will not resume normal operation when the state is loaded, even if Supermodel is running with the co-processor re-enabled.
+The drive board (and consequently, force feedback effects) is explicitly disabled for the remainder of the session if a save state with an inactive drive board is loaded.
+Audio co-processors are not, and therefore audio playback may eventually resume after the audio boards have booted themselves up.

 Non-volatile memory (NVRAM) consists of battery-backed backup RAM and an EEPROM chip.
 The former is used for high score data and statistics whereas the latter stores machine settings (often accessed using the Test buttons).
 NVRAM is automatically saved each time Supermodel exits and is loaded at start-up.
-It can be cleared by deleting the NVRAM files or using Alt-N.
+It can be cleared by deleting the NVRAM files or pressing Alt-N.

 =======================================